-B. The Collections Committee shall be comprised of four members, consisting of a representative from two members of the City Council, one representative from the Bureau of Development Services and one representative from the Office of Management and Finance who does not work in the Revenue Division.
+B. The Collections Committee shall be comprised of four members, consisting of a representative from two members of the City Council, one representative from the Portland Permitting & Development and one representative from the Office of Management and Finance who does not work in the Revenue Division.
 These four offices shall each designate their representative to the Committee.